athena-framework/athena/docs/readme.md

     password: password
 ```

 The specific settings are defined by creating a `CustomSettings` struct in your application.
-Getters defined on this struct will be read from the configuration files `custom_settings` object.
-Methods/sub objects can also be used.
+Getters defined on this struct will be read from the configuration file's `custom_settings` object.
+Methods and nested objects can also be used.

 ```crystal
 struct Aws